 Written in 1928 A Room of One’s Own begins with the image of the female writer intercepted by a uniformed and indignant Oxfordian beadle and excluded from walking on the Oxford grass reserved for the (male) Scholars and Fellows.
 In the spring of 2017, thinking about that Oxfordian quad and that beadle, we began to walk around the quadrangle of the Grand Square at Greenwich, to read Woolf’s text to each other and to think about the conditions of an artist in the present day.
 This was the starting point of the project.

 In the text Woolf both looks back in time and (optimistically) imagines a time 100 years in the future.
 There she imagines that women’s writing will become untethered from the empirical and psychological impediments of her world to date and that she will have scope to realise the ‘incandescence’ of a Shakespeare: brilliant, androgynous and unobstructed.
 In 2017 we are moving toward the projected date of Woolf’s dreamed of future.
 A Room of One’s Own is a feminist text but the questions it raises around artistic horizons and obstructions resonate well beyond the specific object of her reflections.

-On the day, at our instruction, participants walked in small groups around the quadrangle reading Woolf’s text out loud in turn and passing the text within the group.
+On the day, we invited participants to assemble in threes to walk around the quadrangle reading Woolf’s text out loud each in turn and passing the text within the group.
 The pace and duration of the reading was left up to those involved.
-The walking and reading participants wove discretely in and out of the various groups who occupied the Square over the course of the day – tourists, students, workers, even a wedding party.
+The walking and reading participants wove discretely in and out of the various groups who occupied the Square over the day’s span – tourists, students, workers, even a wedding party.
 The entire text was read aloud over the course of the day in, at times, quite spectacularly adverse weather conditions.

 We thank all those who participated in the event, especially those die-hards (of which there were many) who stayed the duration and completed the reading of the entire text.
 It was an intense, addictive and singular experience.